Graduate Mentoring Awards

 - A description of the process by which the nominee was selected

 We recommend that departments begin the selection process as soon as possible to solicit opinions from graduate students, alumni, and faculty and provide adequate time to prepare the application.
-Letter writers should be lined up by October 9, and the nominee's portion of the application should also be due at this time in case letter writers wish to consider it.
-The recommended in-department deadline for letters of support is October 23.
+Letter writers should be lined up by February 1st, 2019.

 Deadlines and Announcement of Awards

-- Mentoring Awards Nomination PDF file upload due in Graduate College: November 18, 2013
+- Mentoring Awards Nomination PDF file upload due to the Graduate College: March 1st, 2020

 - The PDF files should be saved using the following naming convention: